tobealive/docs/docs/concepts/testing.md

 ```

 > **Note**
-> All `assert` statements outside of test functions will be removed when compiled
+> All `assert` statements outside test functions will be removed when compiled
 > in [production mode](./production-builds.md).

 ### Asserts with an extra message

 This form of the `assert` statement, will print the extra message when it fails.
-Note, that you can use any string expression there – string literals, functions returning a string,
+Note that you can use any string expression there – string literals, functions returning a string,
 strings that interpolate variables, etc.

 ```v